Boundary criticality in two-dimensional interacting topological insulators

-In this work, we address this question by investigating a lattice model of a two-dimensional interacting topological insulator using large-scale determinant quantum Monte Carlo (DQMC) simulations~\cite{fehske2007computational}.
-Our model undergoes a bulk quantum phase transition from a topological insulator to an antiferromagnetic (AFM) state, belonging to the three-dimensional (3D) Ising universality class~\cite{zheng2011particle,li2017edge}.
-Remarkably, we uncover a rich boundary phase diagram that includes both an ordinary and a special transition, which deviates from the 3D Ising universality class.
+In this work, we address this question by investigating a lattice model of a two-dimensional interacting topological insulator using large-scale determinant quantum Monte Carlo (DQMC) simulations~\cite{fehske2007computational,assaad2020ALF}.
+Our model undergoes a bulk QPT from a topological insulator to an antiferromagnetic (AFM) state, belonging to the three-dimensional (3D) Ising universality class~\cite{zheng2011particle,li2017edge}.
+Remarkably, we uncover a rich boundary phase diagram that includes both an ordinary and a special transition, which deviates from the boundary universality class of the 3D Ising model.
 Specifically, our results demonstrate that the helical edge state enriches the ordinary transition, leading to a continuous boundary scaling dimension.
 More strikingly, as the boundary interaction increases, the ordinary transition eventually culminates in a special BKT transition.
-To the best of our knowledge, this is the first unbiased, large-scale Monte Carlo investigation of boundary criticality in a two-dimensional interacting topological insulator.
-The novel boundary phenomena uncovered in our study pave the way for future explorations of boundary physics in topological and correlated quantum systems.
+Our unbiased large-scale DQMC study establishes the boundary critical behavior in a two-dimensional interacting topological insulator.
+The boundary phenomena uncovered in our study pave the way for future explorations of boundary physics in topological and correlated quantum systems.

-\paragraph{Lattice model.}\ssll We investigate a lattice model of a two-dimensional interacting topological insulator.
-The Hamiltonian comprises the noninteracting Kane-Mele model, which hosts a topological quantum spin Hall state, along with Hubbard and Rashba interactions~\cite{li2017edge}.
+\paragraph{Lattice model}\ssll We investigate a lattice model of a two-dimensional interacting topological insulator, placed on a cylinder that is periodic in the $x$-direction and open in the $y$-direction.
+The Hamiltonian comprises the noninteracting Kane-Mele model, which hosts a topological quantum spin Hall state, along with Hubbard \cite{zheng2011particle,hohenadler2011correlation,hohenadler2012qptkmh,hohenadler2013correlation,rachel2018review} and Rashba interactions~\cite{li2017edge}.
 It is given as follows: